build-your-own-internet/byoi/chapters/001-getting-started/README.md

 - Is this a licensing issue with docker?
 - Is this an issue with the busybox image?
 - Is this an issue with docker in general, and if so what other virtualization platforms might we look at instead?

-## TODOs

-* WE LEFT OFF HERE!

-0. Use `dumb-init` instead of our weird sleep hack in our Dockerfile

-## Next session/branch

-1. Set up routing tables

-## Pre-requisites

-- understand a little bit about docker (Course link)
-- understand a little bit about terminals and environment variables (course link)
-- optional: understand how `jq` works (if you feel motivated)
-- get some software installed
-  - docker desktop for mac™ (hopefully something else)
-  - `jq` by whatever means necessary